BRWelk/Udacity_Projects/fend-project-memory-game-BWELK/README.md

 ## Contributing
 Udacity provided the starter template for this project.
 I was also fortunate enough to have great resources to help me understand how the JavaScript works in symphony with HTML, CSS and the DOM.
-If you would like to see

 ***BIG THANKS TO THE FOLLOWING INCREDIBLE PEOPLE***